Accelerated Multi-Modal Motion Planning Using Context-Conditioned Diffusion Models: Experimental Results

 The robot is tasked with navigating from a start configuration to a goal configuration through cluttered environments containing a varying number of spheres between one and ten.
 The randomly sized and placed spheres are spaced such that there is sufficient free space between them for the robot to pass through.
 The context consists of sphere instances, each represented by a vector $\mathbf{c}_{\text{spheres},l} = \left[ x_l, y_l, z_l, r_l \right]$ containing the position and radius.
 The training set was generated using a hybrid planner of RRT-Connect~\cite{rrtconnect} and Fatrop~\cite{fatrop}, resulting in a total of \num{113469} locally optimal and smooth trajectories across \num{2400} distinct environments.
 The reverse sampling process was performed using DDPM~\cite{ddpm}.

 \Cref{fig:example} shows an example of multi-modal solutions generated by CAMPD in an unseen environment.
 The results are summarized in \Cref{tab:results}.
 On a first test set of 1000 environments not seen during training, CAMPD outperforms the hybrid planner in both success rate and variance.
 The positive smoothness difference suggests that, on average, the trajectories generated by CAMPD are less smooth than those from the hybrid planner.
 Nonetheless, there are still cases where CAMPD finds more optimal solutions by identifying modes that the hybrid planner missed.
 Surprisingly, CAMPD surpasses the method used to generate its own dataset in these metrics.
+Intuitively, this may occur because the diffusion model learns a global distribution over feasible trajectories from many planning instances, allowing it to sample solutions in regions of the solution space that the hybrid planner may fail to find a feasible trajectory.

 In a second test set of 600 unseen environments (\Cref{tab:results}, second row), involving partially fixed obstacles, CAMPD outperforms MPD in terms of success rate, feasible trajectory rate, and best smoothness difference, indicating that it is more successful in finding feasible and optimal solutions.
 This is particularly surprising, as part of the environment is already seen during MPD training, while it was not present in the CAMPD dataset.
 However, because MPD's optimization costs balance each other, MPD finds a more diverse set of solutions, but they tend to be less smooth.